Guide to Health and Safety Documents and Basic Essentials

 Many people say that health and safety is just common sense, but as Albert Einstein once said, 'Two things in the world are infinite, human stupidity and the universe, and I'm not sure about the universe'.

-There is a saying that goes "it did not exist if it's not written down", so that's exactly why we keep records and have an audit trail, it's your proof and perhaps your "get out of jail free" card.
+There is a saying that goes "it did not exist if it's not written down", so that's exactly why we keep records and have an audit trail, it's your proof,your evedence and perhaps your "get out of jail free" card.

 NEWS: A firm has recently been prosecuted for health and safety breaches after an employee was injured, it was revealed in Court that the firm had wonderful (but worthless) looking H&S Policies and risk assessments in place but these were proven to not be implemented.
 District Judge Taylor said, "You can have the most wonderful risk assessments and policies but if they are not monitored and reviewed then they are worthless".
 Stagesafe does not produce safety documentation for Clients so they can just use them to show to their prospective Clients to obtain work, this is not what they are intended for.

 Whilst we do not believe or consider that health and safety should be all about paperwork and ticking boxes nor do we support the idea of masses of paperwork but we have to admit that a certain amount of paperwork is legally required and essential.
-Much of the documentation required is to demonstrate what you are going to do to improve safety, how you will do it, what you have already done and how you can prove you have safe staff, equipment and safe systems of work in place.
+Much of the documentation required is to demonstrate what you are going to do or have done to improve safety, how you will do it, and how you can prove you have safe staff, places of work, work equipment and safe systems of work in place.
 Much of this documentation is required by law, this will include details of training, instruction, information, testing, inspection and supervision, active monitoring, your H&S Policy and safe systems of work such as risk assessments, we can't avoid this documentation and anyone who says you can is being very economical with the truth.

 It is not enough to have a health and safety policy and expect everyone within the organisation to understand it and to work to that policy.
 People must receive suitable and sufficient training in the policy and then the effectiveness of the policy must be established.